 Good Locations to Buy Property in Asheville, NC

-One of the great things about Asheville is the wide variety of communities.
-Within most price ranges, there are a lot of different types property available.
+One of the best things about getting a place in Asheville to live in is the wide variety of communities to choose from.
+Within most price ranges, there are a lot of different types of property available.
 But inventory can be tight at times.
 So when buyers ask us what are some good locations to buy property in Asheville, it really depends on what you want.

 Will you be living here seasonally or year-round?
 Many seasonal residents spend time in Asheville in retirement, so they have a lot of free time.
 For these buyers, it makes sense to pick a location that is close to activities that you plan to do frequently.
 If you like hiking, buy a home near the Blue Ridge Parkway or within a short drive to Pisgah National Forest.
 Or consider a home in Montreat, which offers easy access to the Montreat hiking trails.
 Another consideration is access to healthcare, including Mission Hospital and the VA Medical Center in Asheville.

 Year-round residents usually choose a home close to work or to the best schools in the area.
 And for those that telecommute, it’s important to consider your internet provider.
 Urban and suburban locations typically have several options for high-speed internet, while rural locations usually have fewer service providers.

 For seasonal residency, it’s also a good idea to choose a location where neighbors are nearby and you can be sure that someone is keeping an eye on your property.
 There’s not a lot of crime in the Asheville and Black Mountain areas, but your seasonal home is still susceptible to fallen tree branches, frozen pipes, and other weather-related hazards.
 For this reason, many part-time residents choose townhomes or condos with an owner’s association that covers exterior maintenance.
 Conversely, buying a home for year-round residency means the owner can be more hands-on in keeping up the property, so buying a home with more land might be a good fit.